akshseh/Nim_Documentation/README.md

 ### Floats

 Nim has these floating point types built-in: float float32 float64.
 The default float type is float.
 In the current implementation, float is always 64-bits.
 Float literals can have a type suffix to specify a non-default float type:
 ```nim
 var
   x = 0.0      # x is of type ``float``
   y = 0.0'f32  # y is of type ``float32``
   z = 0.0'f64  # z is of type ``float64``
 ```
-The common operators + - * / < <= == != > >= are defined for floats and follow the IEEE-754 standard.
+The common operators + - * / < <= == != > >= are defined for floats.
 Automatic type conversion in expressions with different kinds of floating point types is performed: the smaller type is converted to the larger.
 Integer types are not converted to floating point types automatically, nor vice versa.
 Use the toInt and toFloat procs for these conversions.

 ## Type Conversion